 It took a couple tries but Kinaʻu pulled out a fine core sample.

-Our first task with our core sample was to make scientific observations that makes jordan smile bright:] We use mm not inches when measuring.
+Before we even started our trek back to the kuapā the sample settled distinguishing the layers of our core sample.Our first task with our core sample was to make scientific observations that makes jordan smile bright:] We use mm not inches when measuring.
 We took note of the granual size change and color changes.
 We also discovered Tiffs artistic talents as she drew beautiful replicas of the samples in her notebook.

 Kinaʻu's sampel from the middle of the pond was full of life with 6+ opae and a brittle star.
 Our LAIP group was split into three groups to obtain samples from three different sites around and inside the pond.
 1) At the end of the restored Kuapā 2)outside in Kāneohe Bay 3)in the middle of the pond.